freeCodeCamp/Rust-In-Replit/tooling/answers-image-combiner.md

 ### --description--

-Sometimes, retirieving a value from within a vector causes a panic, because the index is out of bounds.
+Sometimes, retrieving a value from within a vector causes a panic, because the index is out of bounds.
 To avoid this, you can use the `get` method on a vector:

 ```rust
     let my_vec = vec![1, 2, 3];